austinconnor1836/my-notes/coursera/Greek and Roman Mythology/The Odyssey Book Summaries.md

 ### Book 5: Odysseus - Nymph and Shipwreck

 Zeus sends Hermes to command the release of Odysseus from Calypso.
 Zeus decrees he shall not return to his native land on ship, but on a small raft.

+Calypso helps him prepare for his voyage by providing him the choicest meats, wine, and water to accompany him.
+After 4 days, she sends him on his way.
+But Poseidon spots him and becomes angry at the site he sees.
+He conjures the most ravaging waves and storms to hinder Odysseus.
+These storms eventually crush his small raft upon which, another goddess of the sea who was once a mortal woman, Ino, takes pity on Odysseus and offers her aid.
+She tells him to leave the raft and swim to shore, Phoenicia, which is just on the horizon.
+She gives him her scarf that renders him impervious to any harm that may fall on him.
+Athena also counters Poseidon's curses.

+Odysseus swims to shore but there are terrible reefs that impede his path.
+After much struggle, he spots the mouth of a river that is calm and would make a safe entry onto land.

+After reaching the beach, he decides to go find shelter so that he may sleep.
+He lays beneath two olive bushes and closes his eyes at last.

+### Book 6: The Princess and the Stranger